chen0040/keras-question-and-answering-web-api/README.md

 # keras-question-and-answering-web-api

-Simple automatic answering system developed using seq2seq model in Keras
+Question answering system developed using seq2seq and dynamic memory network model in Keras